eProsima/Fast-DDS-docs/docs/fastdds/discovery/discovery_server.rst

 least ``<serverSendPeriod>`` has elapsed since the last flush.
 All changes that accumulate in that window are sent together in one batch.

-This is useful in large-scale scenarios where many participants join simultaneously: a longer send period lets changes accumulate and reduces writer starvation without slowing down the processing of incoming announcements.
+This is useful in large-scale scenarios where many participants join simultaneously: without rate limiting, the server sends partial discovery data before all endpoints of a participant have been received, requiring redundant retransmissions once the remaining data arrives.
+A longer send period lets changes accumulate so that sends contain more complete information, reducing overall traffic.

 The default value is 0 (disabled: sends happen every routine iteration, original behaviour).